 Frequently Asked Questions

-Is there more than one graduate Creative Writing program at UT—Austin?
+Is there more than one Creative Writing MFA at UT—Austin?

 Yes!
-And we encourage you to consider applying concurrently to our affiliated departments’ M.F.A. programs.
+And we encourage you to research and consider applying concurrently to our affiliated departments’ M.F.A. programs, as each has it’s own unique structure, degree program, faculty, and setting.

 What makes for a successful Writing Sample?